 Severe mouth pain, knocked-out teeth, or an abscessed tooth should all have you headed to an emergency dentist right away.
-Paul Lustiger, DDS, Seonha Park, DMD, and the dental experts at Dental Professionals of Jersey City are here to serve the emergency dental needs of your whole family.
+Paul Lustiger, DDS, Alexander Hahn, DMD, and the dental experts at Dental Professionals of Jersey City are here to serve the emergency dental needs of your whole family.
 If you have a dental emergency, call the Jersey City, New Jersey, office or use the convenient online booking system.

 An emergency dentist addresses any dental problem that requires immediate treatment to stop ongoing tissue bleeding, alleviate severe pain, or save a tooth.

 Dental emergencies are typically any situation in which you need to save a broken or knocked-out tooth.
 Visiting Dental Professionals of Jersey City within 30 minutes of your tooth or mouth injury could mean the difference between saving or losing the tooth.

 It's a good idea to seek immediate emergency dental care whenever you or a family member are suffering from a severe oral injury or other excruciating condition.
 These types of situations are generally considered dental emergencies: